coldbrewcloud/coldbrew-bots-doc/docs/bot_fm_setup.md

 ---

 And, that's it.
 Now your bot is properly configured and connected to receive and send messages through [Coldbrew Bots API](api_reference.md).
+You can

 [apibotlink]: https://www.messenger.com/t/260871171047071
 [createfbpage]: https://www.facebook.com/pages/create/